 Kevin O’Leary — aka Mr. Wonderful — has founded a number of successful businesses.
 After getting his MBA, he founded the production company Special Event Television.
 In 1986, O’Leary founded SoftKey Software Products (later called The Learning Company), which grew to become the second-largest consumer software company in the world.
 In 1999, Mattel acquired the company for $4.2 billion.
 In 2003, O’Leary co-founded storage facility company Storage Now, which was acquired by In Storage REIT in 2007 for $110 million.

-He now leads the O’Leary Financial Group is also the founder and chief sommelier of O’Leary Fine Wines.
-He has appeared on all 12 seasons of “Shark Tank,” and will be appearing on season 13 as well.
+He now leads the O’Leary Financial Group and also is the founder and chief sommelier of O’Leary Fine Wines.
+He has appeared on all 13 seasons of “Shark Tank,” and will be appearing on season 14 as well.

 Jewelry designer Kendra Scott started her namesake company in 2002 with only $500, selling her designs door-to-door to local boutiques.
 The brand now has a billion-dollar valuation with over 100 stores nationwide, and an e-commerce and wholesale business.
-Scott has appeared on season 12 of “Shark Tank” as a recurring Shark.
+Scott appeared on season 12 of “Shark Tank” as a recurring Shark and returns this season.